Software Development

 • Brainstorm ideas of things you want to make

-• Use Chat-GPTx to come up with features you didn't think of
+• Use AI to come up with use scenarios (features) you didn't think of

 • Converge these ideas into reusable concepts